georgeMaged98/Localeconnect/README.md

 ## Code Structure

-This document outlines the structure of example microservices, specifically focusing on the User and Feed services, within the backend of our application.
-Each microservice follows a comprehensive structure to ensure modularity, maintainability, and scalability.
-Below, we detail the components of each service.

-### Common Components

 Most services include the following key components:

 - **Controller**: Acts as the entry point for incoming requests.
 It routes these requests to the appropriate services and returns responses to the client.